Read past flashbacks:-

 - Najib came out with NEM that suppose to shoot Malaysia into a new level of the high capacity country.
 There were interesting points but many still doubted Najib having the will power to implement NEM in the first place

 - Start of my snippet posts – at least I don’t have to do long posts and be out of time with the breaking news of the day

-- Acid test for MIC and Najib’s 1Malaysia and the promise to deliver the seat for BN.
+- The acid test for MIC and Najib’s 1Malaysia and the promise to deliver the seat for BN.
 Kamalanathan of MIC came in for BN and Zaid in for PR and both had arguments for and against but at end of the day, BN went on to win the seat.

-- There is two ways to get the drivers on the road more disciplined – one is by sudden change of attitude, which is not going to happen in a thousand years and another is by providing a stiffer punishment for law breakers.
-The Government made the wrong move by canceling RM1,000 fine
+- There is two ways to get the drivers on the road more disciplined – one is by the sudden change of attitude, which is not going to happen in a thousand years and another is by providing a stiffer punishment for lawbreakers.
+The Government made the wrong move by cancelling RM1,000 fine

 - The new US100 bristling with new technologies and hi-tech security features – certainly it brings the ordinary but most used currency in the world into a whole new level

-- A policeman shoots a boy who ran away from hit and run and on a stolen car too but the politicians been harping on wrong side of the issue
+- A policeman shoots a boy who ran away from the hit and runs and on a stolen car too but the politicians been harping on wrong side of the issue

 - My first trip to India and I was rock-shocked with the modern city of Chennai – it was not something I had in mind when I thought of the trip in the first place

 - So much money spent to promote a politician’s wife – one strong reminder that wastage and blatant corruption will still be prevalent with BN still behind the pilot’s seats